Hurricane Willa: Sinaloa

 Hurricane Willa's landfall in Sinaloa left two municipalities isolated – Escuinapa and Rosario.
 High winds damaged homes and knocked down trees, which blocked roads.
 In Escuinapa, the storm damaged the general hospital, causing part of the roof and walls to collapse.
 Soldiers evacuated 35 patients from the hospital.
 The city also experienced power outages and had no potable water.
-Damage in the city was estimated at MX$6 billion (US$306 million).
+Damage in the city was estimated at Mex$6 billion (US$306 million).
 Willa severely damaged 72 schools in Escuinapa and 19 in Rosario.
 Approximately 17,000 ha of crops were damaged across seven municipalities.

 The Trébol II community dam was damaged as a result of floodwaters from Willa.
 Power lines were knocked down along a road to Tecapan, causing the entire town to lose power.
 In Rosario, the Baluarte River rapidly rose after at least 188 mm of rain fell, sweeping away stone extraction machinery and transportation trucks.
 The destruction of infrastructure left multiple communities in Rosario without drinking water and at least 53 km of unusable roads.
 The river flood also damaged approximately 3,000 ha of crops in Rosario.
 In Mazatlán, heavy rainfall caused rockslides and increased the water level of the Camarón lagoon.